prmr/SoftwareDesign/modules/Module-06.md

 4. Study the code of the [Solitaire](https://github.com/prmr/Solitaire/tree/v0.4) application to see how the `GameModelListener` interface is used.
 Create a class diagram and a sequence diagram to document how the observer pattern is used in relation to the `GameModel` class.
 5. Write a JavaFX application with a button and a label, which writes the current date and time in the label every time the button is pressed.
 You can obtain the current date and time with the following API call `new Date().toString();`
-6. Re-write the code of the [LuckyNumber](https://github.com/prmr/SoftwareDesignCode/tree/master/module06/ca/mcgill/cs/swdesign/m6/LuckyNumber.java) sample application to add a "Notify" buttons that notifies observers of the value in the model.
+6. Re-write the code of the [LuckyNumber](https://github.com/prmr/SoftwareDesignCode/tree/master/module06/ca/mcgill/cs/swdesign/m6/LuckyNumber.java) sample application to add a "Notify" button that notifies observers of the value in the model.
 The value should only be propagated when the button is clicked.
 7. Study the code of the [Solitaire](https://github.com/prmr/Solitaire/tree/v0.4) application to see how the `DiscardPileView` relies on the observer design pattern to respond to GUI events, and also updates to the model.
 Draw a class diagram and a sequence diagram to capture the information you discover.
 ---